zzen-devv/zzen-devv/README.md

-# I'm Zen
+# Hi, I'm Zen

 ---

 ## ✨ About Me
-- 📚 Junior developer in training, building a foundation in programming and IT fundamentals
+- 📚 Junior developer focusing on programming and IT foundations
-- 🎵 Music creator producing vocal and piano/guitar covers
+- 🎵 Music creator (vocal, piano, guitar)
-- 💻 Interested in backend development, AI, and cloud technologies
+- 💻 Interested in backend, AI, and cloud technologies

 ---

 ## 🌱 Focus Areas
-- **Computer Utilization Level 2 certification** preparation
+- Preparing for the **Computer Utilization Level 2** certification exam
-- Consistent **GitHub contributions** through personal projects
+- Maintaining consistent **GitHub contributions**
-- Creating **music covers** (vocal, piano, guitar)
+- Producing vocal, piano, and guitar covers

 ---